 Events are predictions of when metrics trends are such that a threshold is likely to be breached at some point in the near future.
 This allows you to take proactive steps before events occur.
 This is different from looking at events that already happened, for example when a resource hit a threshold.
-For these types of events, see Watch List.
+For these types of events, see Recommend.

 Capacity Planner uses multi-linear regression to predict when events will occur.
 It uses historical data to predict events which are 75% of the duration of the historical data into the future.